Dec 9, 2016

 Little Sirius Cove

-My GPS trace shows our diversion at Bradleys Head to inspect these 1871 gun emplacement and fortifications.
+Divert from the trail at Bradleys Head to inspect these 1871 gun emplacement and fortifications.

 We then followed the track around Taylors Bay to Chowder Bay where we ate lunch.